|

 The truth is, far too many Christians get so wrapped up in what's not in the

-enjoy the Bible.
+Bible, that they don'tenjoy the Bible.
 They get so wrapped up in wanting something; "I want to

 talk in tongues."
 Well